 A concrete example is to create a Word document which describes every step and “sub-steps” that need to be done to develop the test.
 For example the following information can be included into the test specifications: (1) people who will be involved in the process, (2) development of test items, (3) materials be used depending on the target group, (4) description of the test procedure, (5) environmental factors such as test administrator, test site, time of the day, (6) psychometric properties, (7) process of test development and (8) pilot and main study (from Haug, 2012), (9) milestones that need to be achieved.

-Following the definition of the purpose of language assessment, the content needs to be defined.
-Within the CEFR the content of assessment is “predetermined” within the domains of:
+Once we have defined the purpose of language assessment, the content needs to be defined.
+In the CEFR the content of assessment is “predetermined” within the domains of:

-Below follow some examples for the three domains of test items, taken from CEFR-aligned curricular from different signed languages
+Below follow some examples for the three domains of test items, taken from CEFR-aligned curricula from different signed languages.

-The purpose of the test actually determines the type and form of the test and is related to the validity of the test (see 1.2).
+The purpose of the test determines its type and form and is related to the validity of the test (see 1.2).
 The purpose should be clearly defined, and the testing method should be appropriate to the purpose.
 Is it an achievement test (see Test specification below or see 1.1) or a proficiency test (efsli, 2013, p.
 12/13 or see 1.1) and does it concern formative or summative assessment?

 PRO-Sign self assessment example